 The divorce mediation lawyers at Schwartz, Fox and Saltzman (“SFS”) explain why people with narcissistic tendencies complicate the divorce process, how divorce mediation works with a narcissist, how a divorce mediator works with a narcissist, and how you do divorce mediation with a narcissist successfully.

-If you suspect your partner has narcissistic issues and you are getting a divorce, you need help finding solutions.
+If you suspect your partner has narcissistic traits and you are getting a divorce, you need help finding solutions.
 SFS Attorneys are ready to help you mediate the issues arising from divorce and find mutually agreeable solutions that are right for your family.
 Call us today to get started.

 How Narcissists Complicate Divorce

 Like the Greek god Narcissus, who fell in love with his own reflection, those with narcissistic personality disorder are obsessed with themselves.
-They believe the world revolves around them and care only for their own well-being and happiness.
+Narcissists believe the world revolves around them and care only for their own well-being and happiness.
 They may be obsessed with how others perceive them or their status.

-The most relevant trait of those with narcissistic personality disorder in divorce is their lack of empathy for others.
+The most relevant trait of those with narcissistic personality disorder in divorce is they lack empathy for others.
 At best, they are indifferent to the needs of others, which can include their own children.
 At worst, they consider their spouse and children a reflection of themselves and may manipulate them for their own gain.